Numerical search for states with constant enstrophy flux over finite time intervals in two-dimensional turbulence

 In this paper, we perform numerical searches for states with constant enstrophy flux over time intervals $T>0$ in order to further verify the conjecture.
-Note that the ensemble of states with constant flux over a time interval $T_1$ is a subset of that with time interval $T_0$ when $T_1 > T_0$.
+Note that the ensemble of states with constant flux over a time interval $T_1$ is a subset of that with time interval $T_0$ when $T_1 > T_0$ because states with constant flux over $T_1$ must maintain that constant flux throughout the additional interval $T_1-T_0$.
 The ensemble becomes smaller as the time interval $T$ increases (see Fig.~\ref{fig:ensemble}).
 If the conjecture is correct, then the ensemble of states with constant flux over a sufficiently long time interval almost coincides with the ensemble of turbulence states, so that the states obtained in the numerical searches would resemble turbulence states not only in terms of energy spectra but also in other quantities, e.g., spectra related to fourth-order moments, which will be analyzed in the present paper.